Black4315/course/README.md

   <h3 align="center">Course Platform</h3>

    <div align="center">
      A sleek, fully responsive course platform that delivers a smooth and engaging user experience.
-It includes a dynamic roadmap, user reviews, leaderboard, and rich interactive features — all powered by live API data.
+It includes a dynamic roadmap, user reviews, leaderboard, and rich interactive features — all powered by live Web API data.
     </div>
 </div>